 The journey begins at the historic Sandsayre pier, where the old boatshed, complete with a former ‘flit’ boat, has been developed into a fascinating interpretive centre to provide an insight into the life and times of the local area.
 Sail over to Mousa for a fascinating and memorable trip on the island - most famously the Mousa Broch, but the island is a RSPB Nature Reserve and home to many breeding wildlife, colonies of seals and birds - there is so much to see and do on Mousa Island.

-This trip operates daily (except Saturday) from April to mid-September and booking is not required for the daily Mousa Island Trip.
+This trip operates daily (except Saturday) from April 1st to end-September and booking is not required for the daily Mousa Island Trip.
+Sailings are all dependent on weather, and the season could close early because of weather conditions.

 Please don’t leave your trip to the last day of your visit to Shetland though, as all sailings are weather dependant.
 You can check your sailing is operating two hours before departure by checking the Sailing Information Updates on this website.
 All sailings depart from Sandsayre pier, Sandwick unless otherwise advised.